code-kern-ai/refinery/README.md

 <details>
     <summary><b>I want to install a library for my labeling function</b></summary>
     For this, we need to change the requirements.txt of the <a href="https://github.com/code-kern-ai/refinery-lf-exec-env">lf-exec-env</a>, the containerized execution environment for your labeling functions.
-Please just <a href="https://discuss.kern.ai/c/enhancements/6">open a ticket</a> in our forum, and we'll integrate your library as soon as possible.
+Please just <a href="https://github.com/code-kern-ai/refinery/issues">open an issue</a>, and we'll integrate your library as soon as possible.
 </details>

 <details>